Bacon portrait of lover seen selling for $49 million at auction

-LONDON A celebrated portrait by Francis Bacon of his lover and muse George Dyer could raise up to 30 million pounds ($49 million) on auction in London next month, Christie's said on Wednesday.
+LONDON A celebrated portrait by Francis Bacon of his lover and muse George Dyer could raise up to 30 million pounds on auction in London next month, Christie's said on Wednesday.

 A Bacon triptych sold last year set an auction record of $142 million.